 ProtonVPN vs. NordVPN

-- Company headquartered in Geneva, Switzerland, which means it isn’t compelled to cooperate with international surveillance alliances.
+- The company's headquarters are in Geneva, Switzerland, which means it isn’t under the jurisdiction of any international surveillance alliances.

-- Strict logging policy and annual transparency reports keeps data untraceable and secure.
+- Strict logging policies and annual transparency reports ensure that customer data is untraceable and secure.

 It’s time for another tough match-up.
 This time, we’ll be reviewing ProtonVPN and NordVPN.
 Both have impeccable security features and great customer service but aren’t subject to those pesky international surveillance alliances we’re always harping on about.
 But when push comes to shove, which VPN is better?
 Or, does it depend on who’s asking?
 We’ll go through all our most important criteria, and then wrap it up for you at the end with a final decision.
 Let’s begin now!

 ProtonVPN vs. NordVPN: Similarities and Differences

 We’ll start with a high-level snapshot of the contenders before diving deep into their features, costs, and limitations.

 |IP Addresses||Dynamic||Shared, but can get a dedicated IP address for an additional fee|